 Predicting the demand and action plans, in particular, must be owned by the respective business units.
 However, in the first few planning cycles, there is a need for internal support in developing the business unit workforce plan.

-In a smaller organization, workforce planning can be carried out with a tablet or a hand calculator.
-As the organization grows, however, it probably will need to go to an input demand data system directly and pick up supply data from computer-based human resources information systems.
+In a smaller organisation, workforce planning can be carried out with a tablet or a hand calculator.
+As the organisation grows, however, it probably will need to go to an input demand data system directly and pick up supply data from computer-based human resources information systems.